EpicOrange/riichi_advanced/documentation/TEST_american.md

     - If multiple players wish to blind-pass, the player who blind-passes the fewest tiles passes first.
     - If everyone wishes to blind-pass three tiles, no pass occurs.
 - Jokers may not be passed during the Charleston.
 - If East has a winning hand before the First Charleston, they may instantly declare a win.
 The game ends before the First Charleston begins.
 (This does NOT apply if East obtains a winning hand during the Charleston.)
+[TODO: Check whether this is implemented.]

 ## Card